Skip to main content

 • New canister alerts:

-For a full technical interface of the new data available by upgrading, see the V1 CanisterStatus and V2 CanisterStatus types in our GitHub.
+For a full technical interface of the new memory data available by upgrading, see the V3 CanisterStatus types in our GitHub.

 How upgrading works